Quirktree/info314-website/docs/assignments/dhcp-setup.md

 Try running `ping` from both directions (laptop -> pi and pi -> laptop) to confirm that the IP address and related settings are configured correctly.

+!!! warning Important
+    If you are on Windows, incoming `ping` requests (those from pi -> laptop) will not get any response.
+This is because by default Windows Firewall blocks these requests from being answered.
+To disable this, run a PowerShell prompt as Administrator and enter these commands:
+    ```
+    New-NetFirewallRule -DisplayName "Allow inbound ICMPv4" -Direction Inbound -Protocol ICMPv4 -IcmpType 8 -Action Allow

+    New-NetFirewallRule -DisplayName "Allow inbound ICMPv6" -Direction Inbound -Protocol ICMPv6 -IcmpType 8 -Action Allow
+    ```

 ## Troubleshooting

 Troubleshooting for the ISC DHCP Server can be found under [troubleshooting dhcp](/resources/manage-dhcp/).